 The Conduct of Inquiry in International Relations provides an introduction to the philosophy of science issues and their implications for the study of global politics.
 The author draws attention to the problems caused by the misleading notion of a single unified scientific method, and proposes a framework that clarifies the variety of ways that IR scholars establish the authority and validity of their empirical claims.
 Jackson connects philosophical considerations with concrete issues of research design within neopositivist, critical realist, analyticist, and reflexive approaches to the study of world politics.
 Envisioning a pluralist science for a global IR field, this volume organizes the significant differences between methodological stances so as to promote internal consistency, public discussion, and worldly insight as the hallmarks of any scientific study of world politics.

-This important volume will be essential reading for all students and scholars of International Relations, Political Science and Philosophy of Science.
+The second edition will continue to be essential reading for all students and scholars of International Relations, Political Science and Philosophy of Science.

 'Jackson has written a practical text that students can use to situate themselves and their works within a given tradition, avoid using certain language and techniques, and produce a coherent work without jumping from one paradigm to another.
 In this regard, The Conduct of Inquiry in International Relations serves as a useful textbook for graduate students and junior researchers.
 It is a comprehensive, educative and ambitious work that could ease dialogues among scholars from various epistemic communities.' - Mehran Mazinani, Journal of Critical Realism, Vol. 11, 4, 2012